yvette2809/yvette2809.github.io/_posts/2021-03-08-atomic-habits.md

     - process (what you do): habits and systems, e.g. implementing a new routine at the gym, developing a meditation practice;
     - identity (what you believe): beliefs, e.g. worldview, self-image, judgments about yourself and others.

+3. There are a set of beliefs and assumptions that shape the system, an identity behind the habits.
+Behavior that is incongruent with the self will not last.

+4. The more pride you have in a particular aspect of your identity, the more motivated you will be to maintain the habits associatd with it.
+True behavior change is identity change.
+Improvements are only temporary until they become part of who you are.

+5. Becoming the best version of yourself requires you to constantly edit your beliefs, and to upgrade and expand your identity.

+6.

 <p>
 <br>